 We aim to:

-- Explain credit union concepts in plain language.
+- Explain credit union concepts and terminology in clear, everyday language.

 - Compare credit unions with traditional banks without marketing spin.